Fire Ant Control

-Besides attacking animals and people, they are also known to cause damage to buildings, electrical wires of all kinds.
+Besides attacking animals and people, fire ants are also known to cause damage to buildings, electrical wires of all kinds.
 They are believed to be attracted to electrical currents and begin to nest in these places.
 Fire ants can cause damage to junction boxes, air conditioners, electrical outlets, and telephone wires.
 Colonies can have a single-queen or multiple queens.
 That’s why ongoing fire ant control is essential for the Southern California area.

 A single queen can have as many as 7 million ants per acre and multiple queens can have 40 million ants per acre.
 Mounds can reach up to 18 inches in height.